AlaaElden98/MoviesList/README.md

 - For each movie, the following should be displayed: title, overview, date, poster.
 - List should lazily load more data as you scroll down.
 A loading indicator should be displayed at the bottom of the list when new data is still loading.
-- The code coverage should be over 80%.
 - Following the react native [Accessibility](https://reactnative.dev/docs/accessibility) to make the app usable by the people with disabilities.
-- There's no using of any third party libraries, so the app is only depending on the API